oyounis19/NCF-Recommender-System/README.md

 ![Adjusted NCF](app/model/utils/img/NCF.png)

-- The adjusted architecture of NCF enables the input of the user/item features besides the user/item IDs.
+- Our adjusted architecture of NCF enables the input of the user/item features besides the user/item IDs.

 - A recommender system is not just a ranking model, but a pipeline: Items Retrieval, Filtering, Ranking, and Ordering.
 (Detailed explanation in the notebook)